What Is Another Name for Mole? Top 5 Alternatives Explained

 What Exactly Is Mole?

-At its core, mole is a complex sauce made from a variety of ingredients including chili peppers, nuts, seeds, spices, chocolate, and sometimes even fruits.
-It's deeply rooted in Mexican culinary tradition, particularly from regions like Oaxaca and Puebla.
-The term 'mole' comes from the Nahuatl word mōlli, which simply means 'sauce.'
+At its core, mole is a complex sauce made from chili peppers, nuts, seeds, spices, chocolate, and fruits.
+Rooted in Mexican culinary tradition (particularly Oaxaca and Puebla), the term "mole" derives from the Nahuatl word mōlli, meaning "sauce."

 Traditional Mole Ingredients